• Skip to main content

 ✏️ Things to Note:

-- Yarn Type: I made this with 2 skeins of Caron Jumbo Baby Rainbow Yarn, double-stranded throughout the project.
+1. Yarn Type: I made the crochet grit stitch blanket pattern with 2 skeins of Caron Jumbo Baby Rainbow Yarn, double-stranded throughout the project.
 This results in a thicker blanket, perfect for winter babies or those cold nights.
 You can also use the blanket as a car seat blanket for car trips.
 Just make sure to keep the blanket OFF until the child is securely strapped into the car seat; then lay the blanket over them.
 DO NOT put the blanket on the child before they are strapped in, as it can be dangerous and prevent proper securing in their car seat.
 Alternatively, this can also serve as a baby mat for tummy time.

 🪡 Materials Needed